orangejuice/blog/data/activity/book-中国文明起源新探-2019/record.en.md

 date: 2023-09-27 07:23:56+08:00
 douban:
   rating: 9.1
-  subtitle: Su Bingqi / 2019 / Life·Reading·Sanlian Bookstore
+  subtitle: Su Bingqi / 2019 / SDX Joint Publishing Company
 ---

-Via tw tianshu Reading Su Bingqi's 'New Exploration on the Origins of Chinese Civilization', the first section of the first article 'Two Weird Circles': For decades, in our history education, there are two weird circles: one is the ingrained Great Unity ideology of China, the other is treating the law of social development proposed by Marx as history itself. // Actually stepping out of these two weird circles, is also the process of growing up.
+From Twitter Tianshu, reading Su Bingqi's 'New Explorations in the Origins of Chinese Civilization,' first article 'Two Vicious Circles,' first paragraph: For decades, there have been two vicious circles in our history education: one is the deep-rooted concept of a grand unified China, and the other is viewing the laws of social development proposed by Marx as history itself.// In fact, stepping out of these two circles is also like spitting out spoiled milk.